qxdddliu/m-1/README.md

 on it in a way that is beneficial to oneself and others, one way to increase human intelligence would be to build a [neural lace](http://waitbutwhy.com/2017/04/neuralink.html) privately and help the mentally disabled first.
-If your interested in working on this together e-mail me at quinnliu@vt.edu :)
+If your interested in working on this together e-mail me your resume at quinnliu@vt.edu :)

+~ Q

+<b>Below is the old README.md for building AGI that I no longer believe is correct</b>

 #### Table of Contents
 - **[Why and Goals](#why-and-goals)**